zhengz99/zhengz99.github.io/_pages/about.md

 ## 📰 News
+- 🎉 Honored to be selected as an ICLR 2025 Notable Reviewer!
+- 🎉 Two papers accepted at ACL 2025 Main.
+Congratulations to Junfeng!
+- 🎉 One paper accepted at IJCAI 2025.
+Congratulations to Yi Zhan!
 - 🎉 One paper accepted at ICLR 2024.
 Congratulations to Zirui!
+- 🎉 One paper accepted at WWW 2025.
+Congratulations to Weibo!
 - 🎉 Two papers accepted at AAAI 2025.
 Congratulations to Weibo and Junfeng!
 - 🎉 Two papers accepted at KDD 2025.
-Congratulations to Li Rui and Weibo!
+Congratulations to Rui Li and Weibo!
 - 🏆 Honored to receive the National Scholarship for Ph.D.
 Students!
 - 🎉 One paper accepted at EMNLP 2024 Main.
-Congratulations to Li Rui!
+Congratulations to Rui Li!
 - 🎉 One paper accepted at WSDM 2025.
 Congratulations to Yanmin!
 - 🎉 Two papers (one as first author) accepted at NeurIPS 2024.
 Congratulations to Weibo, and special thanks to Prof. Qi Liu and Prof. Zhenya Huang for the guidance!